masc-ucsc/docs/docs/pyrope/07-typesystem.md

                 // converged becauze x and y is same or smaller at beginning
 ```

-Even with narrowing, the bitwidth pass may not converge to find a valid size.
+The bitwidth pass may not converge to find a valid size even with narrowing.
 In this case, the programmer must insert a typecast or operation to constrain
-the bitwidth.
+the bitwidth by typecasting.
 For example, this could work:

 ```
 reg x,y